ngrx/platform/projects/ngrx.io/content/guide/store/reducers.md

 ## Introduction

-Reducers are pure functions in that they produce the same output for a given input.
-They are without side effects and handle each state transition synchronously.
+Reducers are pure functions in that the value of the output is only related to the value of the input.
+No matter the context, a pure function given a particular set of parameters will always produce the same return value.
+Reducers are without side effects and handle each state transition synchronously.
 Each reducer function takes the latest `Action` dispatched, the current state, and determines whether to return a newly modified state or the original state.
 This guide shows you how to write reducer functions, register them in your `Store`, and compose feature states.

 ## The reducer function